rathesDot/rathes.de/resources/contents/blog/en/readme-driven-development.md

 ## Introducing RDD

 There is a simple pattern to solve the latter problem of creating something that nobody can't use.
-It is that simple that it can be describe in one sentence, but at the same time there are a few misconceptions that it needs a whole article to clarify things:
+It is that simple that it can be described in one sentence, but at the same time there are a few misconceptions that it needs a whole article to clarify things:

 **Write the Readme first.**